Lifespan Human Development

 Brief description of the Unit

-Lifespan human development examines three domains of human development across the lifespan: physical, social, and cognitive.
-The importance of culture and the sociohistorical context are highlighted.
-Areas of interest include prenatal and gender role development, through to aging.
-Methods of gathering and evaluating evidence relevant to developmental phenomena will be examined.
+This unit examines human development across the lifespan and its interaction with food and nutrition, focusing on physical, social, and cognitive domains.
+It highlights the influence of culture and sociohistorical context on developmental processes from prenatal stages through to aging.
+Methods of gathering and evaluating evidence relevant to developmental phenomena will also be explored.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)